-Average Restaurant Profit Margin (Calculator + How To Grow Yours)
+Average Restaurant Profit Margin (Calculator, Benchmarks + How To Grow Yours)

 Your profit margin is a useful measure of success for your restaurant.
 The current national average restaurant profit margin is 10.66% Our free calculator will show you how you compare to industry averages.